-Article No. Article Requirement Assessment Compliance Category contractors, shall be kept under close control.
+Article No. Clause Requirement Assessment Compliance Category environmental protection and product cost.
+Station Chemistry staff are expected to optimize chemistry control and are encouraged to impose additional parameters, more stringent limits and apply more frequent sampling schedules.
+7.17.
+The use of chemicals in the plant, including chemicals brought in by contractors, shall be kept under close control.
 The appropriate control measures shall be put in place to ensure that the use of chemical substances and reagents does not adversely affect equipment or lead to its degradation.
-Section 1.0 Purpose This document establishes administrative controls and guidance necessary to ensure compliance with good industry practices for controlling hazardous materials in the work place.
-This procedure defined the process required to evaluate and communicate to workers the potential risks associated with hazardous materials usage.
+BP-PROC-00306, Chemical Risk Management Section 1.0 Purpose This procedure satisfies relevant statutory, regulatory and licensing requirements as specified in the CNSC Regulatory Standard, Reporting Requirements for Operating Nuclear Power Plants, S 99 and CSA N286 05, Management System Requirements for Nuclear Power Plants, Sections 5 Management System - Generic Requirements, 6.23 Chemistry Control.
+This document establishes administrative controls and guidance necessary to ensure compliance with good industry practices for controlling hazardous materials in the work place.
+This procedure defines the process required to evaluate and communicate to workers the potential risks associated with hazardous materials usage.
 The program is designed to protect workers, the station facility, the environment, and plant systems and equipment from uncontrolled or unmanaged use of hazardous materials.
+This program is an internal Bruce Power procedure that is separate from WHMIS.
 All products or materials are chemical in nature.
-Workers are generally familiar with chemicals being products such as acids, bases, laboratory reagents, bulk chemicals, compressed gases and others.
+Workers are C generally familiar with chemicals being products such as

+Article No. Clause Requirement Assessment Compliance Category acids, bases, laboratory reagents, bulk chemicals, compressed gases and others.
 This procedure requires teamwork to ensure that the appropriate chemical products are chosen, used and stored in such a manner as to reduce and manage the risk they intrinsically contain.
-This is accomplished by assessing the relative risk for each chemical product, applying a coloured label to indicate the assessed risk, and entering this information in PassPort for use when planning, communicating and performing work.
+This is accomplished by assessing the relative risk for each chemical product, applying a coloured label to indicate the assessed risk, and entering this information in PASSPORT for use when planning, communicating and performing work.
 The Chemical Risk Management program applies to all product types with some exemptions described in this procedure.
 To obtain approval of a new hazardous material, the Requestor shall follow the process outlined in Appendix A, Hazardous Material Approval Process.
 If the material will be used by a contractor, the process outlined in Appendix B, Contractor's Hazardous Material Approval Process, shall be followed.
-The chemicals are kept under close control using BP-PROC-00306, Chemical Risk Management 3.1.3 Chemical Risk assessment groups (Chemistry, Safety, Environment, Fire) 3.1.4 Chemical risk colour codes and assessment results (Green-Approved for use, Yellow- Conditional Use, Red-Restricted Use, Purple-By Permit Only) 4.1 Product Selections 4.2 New Product Acquisition 4.3 New Hazardous Material Evaluation 4.4 Procurement 4.5 Product Labelling
+The chemicals are kept under close control using BP-PROC-00306, Chemical Risk Management 3.1.3 Chemical Risk assessment groups (Chemistry, Safety, Environment, Fire) 3.1.4 Chemical risk colour codes and assessment results (Green-Approved for use, Yellow-Conditional Use, Red-Restricted Use, Purple-By Permit Only) 4.1 Product Selections